perrochon/Fiji_Macros/README.md

 # Fiji_Macros
-ImageJ/Fiji Macros for various image analysis functions
+ImageJ/Fiji Macros for various image analysis functions.
+If you feel this is worth of an acknowledgement in your derived work, point to this github project.

 ## Coloc_Macro.jim